-Leaders are well aware of this, and to create a thriving organisation often requires a huge investment in their personal development skills.
+Leaders are well aware of this, and to create a thriving organization often requires a huge investment in their personal development skills.

-And these are skills that would-be leaders can utilise in their own career development.
+And these are skills that would-be leaders can utilize in their own career development.

-If you want to secure a promotion or gain respect at work, executive presence can be broken down into its constituent parts and practised.
+If you want to secure a promotion or gain respect at work, executive presence can be broken down into its constituent parts and practiced.